Tadenuga/TradeWave_Hub/README.md

 ### Project Overview
 ---
 In this comprehensive sales analysis, TradeWave Hub is a clothing Superstore and also deals in Internet Subscription.
 It's  performance data reveals key growth trends, Customer behaviour patterns and revenue optimization strategies.
 This analysis delves into top selling products, customer demographics, seasonal sales and  peaks.
 It highlights where it's excelling and uncovering areas with untapped potential.
 In identifying the most effective sales channels and highest converting strategies, it involved tracking , measuring and interpreteing key performance Indicators(KPIs).
-With leverage on the data given I gained insights that inform targeted growth, profitability and high customer engagement
+With leverage on the data given I gained insights that inform targeted growth, profitability and high customer engagement.